(This post contains a graphic image.)

 A Brief History

 Of course, Israel, Palestine, and surrounding territories have long and bloody histories.
 They involve genocides and all kinds of abuses on all sides, which is what makes the history so sensitive.
-It is important to note that extremists on both sides usually use “Holy” Scriptures in an attempt to “justify” what they are doing.
+It is important to note that extremists on both sides usually use “Holy” Books in an attempt to justify their actions.
 According to the Torah, God gave Abraham the Promised Land, which included Gaza, parts of modern day Palestine, Israel, Lebanon and Syria: “The whole land of Canaan, where you are now an alien, I will give as an everlasting possession to you and your descendants after you; and I will be their God.”- Genesis 17:8.
 In the Book of Exodus, Moses leads the Israelites who had previously been slaves under the Egyptian Kingdom to the Promised Land.
 (However, there is little evidence this migration actually took place.)
 In the Qu’ran the story is very similar.
 In the book of Numbers, God says to Moses to explore the land at that time called Canaan.
 The Israelites go there and explain the land is already populated and very fertile:

 “We even saw descendants of Anak there.
 The Amalekites live in the Negev; the Hittites, Jebusites and Amorites live in the hill country; and the Canaanites live near the sea and along the Jordan.’
 Then Caleb silenced the people before Moses and said, ‘We should go up and take possession of the land, for we can certainly do it.’
 But the men who had gone up with him said, ‘We can’t attack those people; they are stronger than we are.’
 And they spread among the Israelites a bad report about the land they had explored.
 They said, ‘The land we explored devours those living in it.
 All the people we saw there are of great size.
 We saw the Nephilim there.
 We seemed like grasshoppers in our own eyes, and we looked the same to them.’”
 Numbers 13:1-3, 17-33.
-In the Bible God then gives the plague to the Israelites for fearing the people living there and not wanting to fight and conquer the land.
+In the Bible, God then gives the plague to the Israelites for fearing the people living there and not wanting to fight and conquer the land.
 14,700 Israelites die as a result.

 Later in the book of Numbers, God orders Moses with the Israelites to massacre all the men of Midian (part of modern-day Saudi Arabia adjacent to Israel) and any women who have slept with a man.
 The Reubenites and the Gadites ask Moses to grant them the land east of the Jordan.
 Moses agrees so long as they assist in conquering land west of the Jordan River.
 The land east of the Jordan River is divided among the tribes of Gad, Reuben, and Manasseh.
 Moses instructs the Israelites to destroy the Canaanites and their idols.
-The Israelites in the Bible are also constantly at war with the Philistines whose capital is Gaza.
+The Israelites in the Bible are constantly at war with the Philistines whose capital is Gaza.

 Abraham has two sons in the book.
 The first is Ishmael and the second is Isaac.
 Arabic people are believed to be the children of Ishmael and the Jews are believed to be the children of Israel or Jacob.
 Some Zionists claim that only the Jews deserve Israel because Ishmael’s mother was only a handmaiden of the mother of Isaac.